New training program

 Stock42 does not teach this from theory or hype.
 It teaches it from real practice.

-2 years building agents and agentic programming systems
+2 years designing and operating agentic systems in production

-more than 50 projects developed with vibe coding
+more than 50 projects developed with agentic architecture

-real experience in architecture, products, automation, and technical adoption
+real experience in products, automation, and technical adoption

-a vision oriented to startups, SMBs, and teams that need results, not fashion
+focus on results for startups, SMBs, and teams that need engineering, not fashion

 Investment